pm0c/trellodorker/README.md

 # trellodorker
-A tool I developed to automate part of the Trello dorking process.
+A tool developed to automate part of the Trello dorking process.

 Trellodorker is a command-line tool.
 It automatically Google-dorks for public Trello boards, then fetches all members of the first 10 exposed boards, and returns all of the boards that those members are on.
-It is effectively an automated first degree search of Trello.
-By fetching the boards that those members are on, you are able to access boards that may not have been indexed by Google.
+By doing this, you are able to access boards that are public, but may not be indexed by Google.

 ## Installation